ShivamBhosale/100DaysOfCode/index.md

 ## Day 99 - Bank Marketing Analysis
 I performed an analysis on a bank marketing dataset and visualized it to get the most information out of it.

+## Day 100 - Market Risks Of Mutual Funds
+For the last day of the challenge I performed analysis on a market risks of mutual funds from a NIFTY50 dataset.